Scroll to top

 Important Warnings

-• The UK FCDO advises against all travel to within 3km of the Syrian and Iraqi borders and to specific areas of northern Jordan.
+• The FCDO advises against all travel to within 3km of the Syrian and Iraqi borders and to specific high-risk areas of northern Jordan.
 Verify current advisories before any travel outside Amman.

 • Do not photograph military installations, police stations, or government buildings.
-This is a criminal offence in Jordan.
+This is a criminal offence in Jordan, and enforcement is consistent.

 • Ramadan changes the operational tempo significantly.
-Plan security arrangements with awareness of reduced commercial activity and changed social dynamics.
+Plan security arrangements with awareness of reduced commercial hours, changed social dynamics, and the requirement for cultural sensitivity in scheduling.

 FAQ